We have a 90-day warranty on our CPAP masks. Offering a variety of types and styles to suit as many users as possible.

 Why am I waking with a dry mouth?

-If you use a CPAP device, you might find that the air pressure flow is causing you to have a dry mouth.
+If you use a CPAP device, you might find that the air pressure flow is causing you to wake up with a dry mouth, nose or throat.
+It can be hard to stick to using your CPAP device when you find it uncomfortable and suffer from dryness.

-- Mouth Breathing – There are two types of CPAP masks, nasal masks (which cover just the nose) and full-face masks (which cover the nose and mouth).
-Those that use a nasal mask and open their mouth during the night may be affected by a dry mouth.
+- Mouth Breathing – There are two types of CPAP masks: nasal masks (which cover just the nose) and full-face masks (which cover the nose and mouth).
+Those who use a nasal mask and open their mouth during the night may be affected by a dry mouth.

-- Mask Leaks – Another reason you could suffer from a dry mouth is that your mask does not fit correctly.
+- Mask Leaks – Another reason you could suffer from a dry mouth is that your mask is leaking air.
+This can be due to it not fitting correctly.
 If your mask is too big or too small, mask leaks occur.
 The air leaking out can dry out your mouth or nasal passages.
 If you use a humidifier and suffer from a dry mouth, this could be because your mask is leaking or the pressure is incorrect.
 Dry air from the room can leak into your mask while the warm air escapes.

-- Decreased Saliva Flow – Saliva flow can be reduced by the high pressure of a CPAP device; this usually keeps your mouth moist.
-Without this, a dry mouth is caused.
+- Decreased Saliva Flow – Your saliva keeps your mouth moist and can be reduced by the high pressure of your CPAP device.
+Without this, it causes a dry mouth.

-There are other reasons you may suffer from a dry mouth that does not relate to CPAP therapy.
-It is helpful to rule these out before making any changes to your therapy:
+There are other reasons you may suffer from a dry mouth that do not relate to CPAP therapy.
+However, it is helpful to rule these out before making any changes to your therapy:

 - Medications – Different medications can commonly cause a dry mouth—for example, antidepressants, sedatives and decongestants (if you use any medications, please check if dry mouth is a symptom).